 If you would like to rent a car, use the rentalcars.com.
 It gathers offers from most companies in one place.
 You may expect to pay € 45-50 a day or € 90-110 for three days.
 It makes sense to rent a car if you are planning to go outside the city (check out the Nearby section of this guide).
 In addition, not so long ago, several car-sharing services started working here: Anytime (these guys have the largest fleet of cars), Hello and Vezuha.

 If this is your first time in Minsk and you’d like to be shown around, take a bus tour on a beautiful London-style bus.
 Truly enough, a ticket costs € 15, so you might be better off on foot (for example, with our audioguides).

 Even though Minsk is not the most bike-friendly city in the world, during summer season you still can discover a couple of nice parks and go to distant from the central area by one of the city bicycle paths.
-There are several bike rental spots (€ 5-7/ day).
+Download Kolobike app: it's a cheap bike-sharing system (30 minutes for € 0.4).
+The process is simple: you see the yellow bicycle on the street, you scan a QR code on it, you ride, you pay by card.
+There are also several bike rental spots (€ 5-7 per day) around the city